nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_senior_reviewing_clinician.md

 {% include custom/section.warnbanner.html %}

 ## Senior Reviewing Clinician Section Content##
 The Senior reviewing clinician section carries information about the senior reviewing clinician.
-Elements should be formatted as subheadings in any HTML sent.
+PRSB Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>